Welcome to Rodman Campground

 This campground provides optimal access to some of Florida’s finest freshwater fishing.

-The 9,500 acre Rodman Reservoir is perennially rated in the Top 10 Trophy Bass Lakes in Florida by the Florida Fish and Wildlife Conservation Commission.
+The 9,500-acre Rodman Reservoir is perennially rated in the Top 10 Trophy Bass Lakes in Florida by the Florida Fish and Wildlife Conservation Commission.

-The 67-site Rodman Campground is located approximately 9 miles southwest of Palatka off of State Route 19 on Rodman Dam Road.
+The 67-site Rodman Campground is located approximately 9 miles southwest of Palatka off State Route 19 on Rodman Dam Road.